tungstenfabric/docs/contributor/rst-conv/tables.rst

 .. seealso::

-   For the style guidelines on table titles, see :ref:`figure_table_titles`.
+   For the style guidelines on table titles, see figure table titles.

 Graphic tables
 ~~~~~~~~~~~~~~